elina20chihlingliu/2021-VRDL-HW1/README.md

 ## Requirements

->📋  'requirements.txt' contains all python packages we need in the project.

 To install requirements:

 ```setup
 pip install -r requirements.txt
 ```

+>📋  requirements.txt contains all python packages we need in the project.

 ## Files

-Please put the following files in the same directory.
+>📋  Please put the following files in the same directory.
 1. [training_images]
 2. [testing_images]
 3. [models]